P7XCKD/NF/Notes Factory/Semister 5/EDS/xp/EDS SLA 3 balance sheet.md

 | Growth Potential | IP & core system are major assets | Tech-heavy approach supports scalability | Focus on software optimizations & secure LAN/file transfer modules |

 ***

-This version is **well-structured, clean, and ready for submission**, with **all your provided numbers**, separated tables for clarity, and a summary observations table.

-***

-If you want, I can also **add a small “Key Metrics / Notes” section** like CPM/PERT/PMT summary from our previous exercises, so your SLA doc has a complete project financial + planning snapshot.
-Do you want me to do that?